Volumes of the sets of translation surfaces with small saddle connections in rank one affine submanifolds: Strata of Abelian differentials

 \subsection{Characterizing special triangulation}

-Let $\G$ be the dual graph of the special triangulation $\T$ of $(X,\omega, \{\g_1,\dots,\g_m\})$, the vertices of $\G$ are the triangles in $\T^{(2)}$, and the (geometric) edges of $\G$ are the edges in $\T^{(1)}$.
+Let $\G$ be the dual graph of the special triangulation $\T$ of $(M, \{\g_1,\dots,\g_m\})$, the vertices of $\G$ are the triangles in $\T^{(2)}$, and the (geometric) edges of $\G$ are the edges in $\T^{(1)}$.
 Remark that $\G$ is a trivalent graph, with $N_2$ vertices and $N_1$ edges.
 At each vertex of $\G$, we have a cyclic ordering on the set of edges incident to this vertex which is induced by the orientation of the surface.

-For any $\g_i$, the union of the triangles that covers the vertical separatrices that intersect $\g_i$ from the upper side (resp. lower side) is dual to a subgraph of $\G$ which is a tree, we denote this tree by $\G_{i,+}$ (resp. $\G_{i,-}$), and choose its {\em root} to be the vertex dual to the triangle containing $\g_i$.
+For any $\g_i$, the union of the triangles that covers the vertical separatrices that intersect $\g_i$ from the upper side (resp. lower side) is dual to a tree in $\G$.
+We denote this tree by $\G_{i,+}$ (resp. $\G_{i,-}$), and choose its {\em root} to be the vertex dual to the triangle containing $\g_i$.
 By construction, all the trees $\G_{i,\pm}$ are disjoint, and any vertex of $\G$ belongs to one of those trees.
-Note that if no separatrix in direction $-\xi$ (resp. $\xi$) reaches $\inter(\g_i)$, then the tree $\G_{i,+}$ (resp. $\G_{i,-}$) is empty.
-Let us define
+Note that if no vertical separatrix reaches $\inter(\g_i)$ from the upper side (resp. from the lower side), then the tree $\G_{i,+}$ (resp. $\G_{i,-}$) is empty.